somnathjadhav-apple/News-App-NYT/README.md

 NYTimes have provided open source free APIs for developer we it from the website - https://developer.nytimes.com/

-In this project LogIn page, Sign up page and News Articles page are shown.
+In this project App icon, Launch screen, LogIn page, Sign up page and News Articles page are shown.

 In the LogIn page validations for Username and Password are set.